Health & Safety

 Swine Flu in Humans: Swine H1N1 Flu Questions & Answers

 Part 1 of Swine Flu: Q&A. What is swine flu?
-Swine influenza (swine flu) is a respiratory disease of swine caused by type A influenza viruses
+Swine influenza (swine flu) is a respiratory disease of swine caused by type A influenza viruses that cause regular

 Read the rest this article free